saarasat/mariokart-stats/documentation/User manual.md

 ### 3.3 Stats by player

 Statistics of individual players can be found here.
 Each user can find the stats of the players they have registered.
+Including the player ranking.

 #### "Races played in total":
 Shows all the races this player has ever played.